Shaping the Future of Software Engineering in an AI World

 Our Software Engineering Ph.D. program is dedicated to cultivating visionary leaders who will set new standards in research, education, and industry.
 We prepare:

-- Research leaders who uncover revolutionary methods for engineering software that redefine what's possible.
+- Research leaders who create revolutionary methods for engineering software that redefine what's possible.

 - Educational leaders who inspire and equip future software engineers to excel with professionalism and purpose.